 - Head diagonally right out of Norwich railway station, cross the bridge and turn right along the River Wensum for a scenic route into the city, passing the medieval Cow Tower.

 - At the second stone bridge, turn left up Whitefriars and left again under Erpingham gate to visit Norwich cathedral.
 Follow Good Journey’s directions.

 - Walk back through the centre of town and through the Royal Arcade to visit Norwich Castle with its museum and art gallery.
 The gallery has some lovely paintings by the early 19th-century Norwich School of Painters.

-- If you want to go straight to the castle from the station, it’s about fifteen minutes through the city on foot.
-Several regular buses (including frequent bus 25 towards the university) run from the railway station to Castle Meadow.
+- If you want to go straight to the castle from the station, follow Good Journey’s suggestions.
+It’s about fifteen minutes through the city on foot.
+Several regular buses (including frequent bus 25 towards the university) run from outside the railway station to Castle Meadow.

-- Stroll on through the market and past the Catholic cathedral to reach the Victorian Plantation Garden (£2 adult, under-16s free) in an old chalk quarry.
+- Stroll on through the market and past the Catholic cathedral to reach the Victorian Plantation Garden in an old chalk quarry.
 It’s a hidden dell of flowers and fountains among Italianate terraces and winding wooded paths.

 2. Ride the Wherry Lines

 Several scenic branch lines radiate from Norwich across the Norfolk countryside to the coast.

 - The Bittern Line runs north to the seaside towns of Cromer and Sheringham.
 Outside the window, you can watch miles of wild grassy meadows and windpump-studded waterways spool past dotted with all kinds of wildlife from herons and egrets to galloping deer.